JuanGMendoza/JuanGMendoza.github.io/README.md

 There is also a "blogpost_breadcrumbs.js" file in this directory for use on all blog posts.
 Since the "breadcrumbs" element will be copy/pasted on every blog post, having it templated allows for easier changes down the road.

+Lastly, there is a "blog_toc.js" file in this directory for use on all blog posts, which generates a table of contents based on the blog post's heading tags.

 ### ".nojekyll" File
 By default, GitHub pages uses a website processor called Jekyll.
 Jekyll ignores all files and directories beginning with underscores.
 Adding the ".nojekyll" file in the root directory disables this unnecessary processing.